muzaffersenkalpc/PhpSymfonyWebsite/README.txt

-This project developed by Muzaffer Þenkal.
+This project developed by Muzaffer Senkal.

 This is my first project and this README.txt is for check.